 FOR FURTHER INFORMATION CONTACT:

-The import restraint limits for textile products, produced or manufactured in Sri Lanka and exported during the period January 1, 2003, through December 31, 2003, are based on limits notified to the Textiles Monitoring Body pursuant to the Uruguay Round Agreement on Textiles and Clothing (ATC).
+The import restraint limits for textile products, produced or manufactured in Bahrain and exported during the period January 1, 2003 through December 31, 2003 are based on limits notified to the Textiles Monitoring Body pursuant to the Uruguay Round Agreement on Textiles and Clothing (ATC).

-In the letter published below, the Chairman of CITA directs the Commissioner of Customs to establish the 2003 limits.
+In the letter published below, the Chairman of CITA directs the Commissioner of Customs to establish the limits for the 2003 period.

 A description of the textile and apparel categories in terms of HTS numbers is available in the CORRELATION: Textile and Apparel Categories with the Harmonized Tariff Schedule of the United States (see Federal Register notice 66 FR 65178, published on December 18, 2001).
 Information regarding the availability of the 2003 CORRELATION will be published in the Federal Register at a later date.Start Signature